 In a personal injury suit, Texas allows recovery for, among other things, past and future medical expenses, past and future wage loss, past and future pain and suffering, impairment and disfigurement.

 Texas also allows recovery of punitive damages, which is an amount of money intended to punish the drunk driver and discourage drunk driving in the future.

 If the drunk driver has no insurance, or a minimal amount of insurance, you may also have a claim through your own motor vehicle insurance policy under what is known as uninsured/underinsured motorist (UM/UIM) coverage.
 This means that your insurance will pay for injuries caused by an uninsured or underinsured drunk driver.
 UM/UIM coverage can also assist you if you were a passenger injured in the accident or even if you were a pedestrian injured by a drunk driver.
 UM/UIM coverage, however, is not mandatory, and you may not have it under your policy.
 It is advisable to check with your agent or an attorney to see what UM/UIM coverage you have under your policy.
 If you don’t have UM/UIM coverage, you should get it.
 If your UM/UIM coverage is minimal, you should increase it as much as possible.

 You may also have a Dram Shop claim.
 Under Texas law, a drunk driving accident victim may, under certain circumstances, recover damages against a bar, restaurant, liquor store or other business that sold alcohol to the drunk driver.
 This is called a Dram Shop claim.

-A Corpus Christi Car Accident Lawyer will be able to analyze your claim and will know what steps you need to take.
+A Austin Car Accident Lawyer will be able to analyze your claim and will know what steps you need to take.
 An experienced attorney will also know be able to explain what options you may have in terms of a UM/UIM or Dram Shop claim.